 Penalties for non-compliance can range up to €20m or 4% of annual global turnover, whichever is higher.

 The Information Commissioner’s Office (ICO) take a variety of factors in to account including the gravity of the offence, damage to the individual, if the infringement has been disclosed to the ICO and other aspects.

 It is mandatory for any organisation to report any infringements of the GDPR Act 2018 to the ICO.
 Non-compliance and not reporting the infringement will be taken more seriously with the penalties incurred to reflect that.

 The data held by the car dealership contained claims such as,

 - “The seat is now loose due to driver size and weight, it’s partially collapsed and has come loose at the base where the bolts attach.
 This isn’t covered by the mechanical warranty” and “I believe the customer is a serial complainer / scammer.”

 The first lesson anyone ought to take on board when they are dealing with customer data (which belongs to the customer) under Article 5 is that it should be factual and relevant, knowing that the customer can access it at any time by submitting a Data Subject Access Request.

-In this case, the customer has only received a couple of screenshots and this will just be the tip of the iceberg.
+In this case, the customer has only received a couple of screenshots which will just be the tip of the iceberg.

-My advice was to reiterate that (you) want literally everything you are entitled to see in a clear and easy to read printed format from the date of receipt of the Data Subject Access Request (which should always be sent by recorded delivery for this very reason).
+My advice was to reiterate that (you) want literally everything you are entitled to see in a clear and easy to read printed format from the date of receipt of the Data Subject Access Request.
+Always send requests by recorded delivery.